Butterfly Survey 2025 - Get involved

 How can you participate?

 Counting butterflies is fun, easy, relaxing and only takes 15 minutes of your time.
-All you need is an observation site (ideally on agricultural land) and the Butterfly Count app installed on your phone (download below).
-If you don't have a smartphone, you can also find a printable recording sheet HERE
+All you need is an observation site (ideally on agricultural land) and the Butterfly Survey app installed on your phone (download below).
+If you don't have a smartphone, you can also find printable recording sheets here in English and Deutsch.

 Spread the word!